App icons and branding

 The icon looks tiny / lost in the middle

-Padding is too generous.
+Adaptive padding is probably too generous.
 Lower it:

-> purgetss brand --padding 12
+> purgetss brand --android-adaptive-padding 17

 The monochrome version looks like a white blob